Farnoosh63/HairSalon/README.md

 **Accessing to github pages for this application :**
 > there is no github page created for this app

-**Accessing to this application by Heroku :**
-> there is no github page created for this app

 **Installation:**
 >fork, download and run on gradle then visit http://localhost:4567/